-The Story of Steve Perry’s Second Solo Album, the Long-Delayed ‘For the Love of Strange Medicine’
+The Story of Steve Perry’s Second Solo LP, ‘For the Love of Strange Medicine’

-Between his smash hits with Journey and his Street Talk solo record, Steve Perry spent much of the ’80s dominating radio’s rock and Top 40 formats, not to mention MTV.
-So when he lapsed into a prolonged hiatus following Journey’s breakup after 1986’s Raised on Radio LP, it came as something of a surprise.
-As the ’80s wore on into the ’90s, Perry went from arena-filling rock star to rarely seen recluse.
-But even if he was working at a slower pace than fans may have liked, Perry hadn’t walked away from music, and he proved it with the July 19, 1994 release of his second solo effort, For the Love of Strange Medicine.
+So when he lapsed into a prolonged hiatus following Journey's breakup after 1986's Raised on Radio LP, it came as something of a surprise.
+As the '80s wore on into the '90s, Perry went from arena-filling rock star to rarely seen recluse.
+But even if he was working at a slower pace than fans may have liked, Perry hadn't walked away from music, and he proved it with the July 19, 1994, release of his second solo effort, For the Love of Strange Medicine.

 "I can only continue to work on the record like a painting," he added in a separate interview.
 "When it’s done you pull back and say, ‘I’m dropping the brush.
 I don’t want to put any more paint on this.’
 That’s the balance, to know when to stop.
 I understand that, but at the same time I’m really enjoying the making of this record and when you do something you enjoy doing, it’s kind of hard to stop."

 The sessions found Perry working with a new band whose ranks included keyboardist Paul Taylor, late of Winger.
 "He's a very creative guy.
 He comes up with some of the most beautiful chord changes I've heard in a long time," Perry said in a 1993 interview with the Journey Force newsletter.
 "We call him 'bridges while you wait' because he can come up with a bridge just like that.
 I'll go, 'We need something right here.
 Don't think, just play it' and he'll do something great.
 It's been fantastic writing with him."